Black and White (picture book): Writing and illustrations

 Macaulay plays with this interaction between text and pictures.
-At times they can be complementary as in the start of "Problem Parents" but at other times can be discordant as in Seeing Things when the text suggests it's an old woman on the train, while the illustrations suggest it's the robber.
+At times they can be complementary as in the start of "Problem Parents" but at other times can be discordant as in "Seeing Things" when the text suggests it's an old woman on the train, while the illustrations suggest it's the robber.
 At times the text can be misleading, as in "Udder Chaos" where the text is about Holsteins while the illustrations focus on a robber and with some believing that the robber is merely a figment of imagination of the boy from "Seeing Things".
 The illustrations also intersect with one another and can even become part of the text, as when the drawing of a cow's udder becomes the U in the title for "Udder Chaos".
 There are also visual similarities between the stories and characters.
-The boy of "Seeing things" and the robber present in that story and "Udder Chaos" both wear striped shirts, while the mask of the robber and the dog's face are quite similar.
+The boy of "Seeing Things" and the robber present in that story and "Udder Chaos" both wear striped shirts, while the mask of the robber and the dog's face are quite similar.
 The dog, whose name tag shows "Chris", has been interpreted by some as an homage to Chris Van Allsburg whose books have a reoccurring motif of a terrier.

 Themes in the story include the parent-child relationship and the interconnectivity of life.
 Trains are a motif through all four of the stories.
 There can be thematic coherence found in the two stories on stories on the left page where two sets of children are attempting to make sense of unusual events and also wishing to be reunited with their parents.
 The book also promotes the idea that nothing is as simple as it seems, such as with the words "Black and White" appearing in blue, white, and green font on the cover and in red font on the title page.
 This red font has been interpreted as a reference to the joke "What is black and white and read all over?
 Newspapers" given newspapers' importance to the story.
 Black and White has both order and chaos, expressed through the story, illustrations, and design of the book.
 The chaos of the story increases, reaching its climax when the only colors used are black on white on a page, before order is restored at the end of the stories and at the end of the book.
-However, the final page, featuring a hand picking up the train station from "A Waiting Game" and the nose of the dog from "Problem Parents," can have multiple interpretations.
+The final page, featuring a hand picking up the train station from "A Waiting Game" and the nose of the dog from "Problem Parents," can have multiple interpretations.